What’s Shorefield Country Park like?

 Our light and airy wood-panelled lodge was decorated in on-trend shades of grey and white.
 There was an en-suite to the master bedroom as well a family bathroom and two twin rooms, not to mention a well-equipped kitchen complete with dishwasher.
 We had a lovely welcome hamper waiting for us, containing New Forest produce, such as fudge, soap and biscuits.
 We were also provided with a pack of kitchen essentials, like tea bags, washing up liquid and bin liners.

-When we visited post-coronavirus, all of the facilities onsite were open.
+When we visited, after the first coronavirus lockdown had lifted, all of the facilities onsite were open.
 You just needed to download the Shorefield app and book your session up to 48hrs in advance.
 Contactless check-in and check-out was also available, via the app and handy lock boxes, and the evening entertainment was gradually being reintroduced.